skydo-tech/hibernate-fsm/README.md

 	private static final Logger log = Logger.getLogger(UserStateValidator.class.getSimpleName());

 	/**
+	 * Assumption: transition is already a valid transition and post that this validator is executed.
 	 *
 	 * @param id `id` is user id. can be used to query other tables.
 	 * @param oldState